iansmith/parigot/site/content/en/about/index.md

 {{% blocks/section %}}
 # Backing

-parigot has been and is developed by Right Bank Software Society (RBSS), a Deleware C-corp.
-Although RBSS is the legal entity, the company is frequently just called "parigot".
+parigot has been and is developed by Rive Droit Software Society (RDSS), a Deleware C-corp.
+Although RDSS is the legal entity, the company is frequently just called "parigot".

 {{% /blocks/section %}}